flcrom/doxomachy/DESIGN.md

-# Context War visual system
+# Doxomachy visual system

 ## Design intent
-Context War should feel like an editorial instrument, not a startup template.
+Doxomachy should feel like an editorial instrument, not a startup template.
 The visual reference is a well-typeset newspaper front page crossed with a live terminal status board: precise, sparse, tense.
 Black and off-white only.
 The interface earns drama through scale, density, rules and changing numbers rather than color, illustration or effects.

 ## Typography
 - Display: system grotesk stack `Arial, Helvetica, sans-serif`, 800 weight, -0.055em tracking.
 Hero ranges from 76px desktop to 44px mobile.
 No fashionable imported font dependency and no ornamental alternates.